Alfred Hitchcock's unrealized projects: She Who Was No More

+Breakdown

+In May 1955, the Los Angeles Times reported that Hitchcock had just purchased the screen rights to Louis Pollock's story "Breakdown", and was planning to turn it into a feature-length film once The Man Who Knew Too Much (1956) had been completed.
+Instead, it was adapted as a November 1955 episode for Alfred Hitchcock Presents.

-Flamingo Feather (1956)
+Flamingo Feather

 This was to be a big-budget adaptation of Laurens van der Post's novel of political intrigue in Southern Africa.
 James Stewart was expected to take the lead role of an adventurer who discovers a concentration camp for Communist agents; Hitchcock wanted Grace Kelly to play the love interest.

-After a disappointing research trip to South Africa where he concluded that he would have difficulty filming, especially on a budget - and with confusion of the story's politics and the impracticability of casting Kelly, Hitchcock deferred the project and instead cast Stewart in The Man Who Knew Too Much (1956).
+After a disappointing research trip to South Africa where he concluded that he would have difficulty filming, especially on a budget - and with confusion of the story's politics and the impracticality of casting Kelly, Hitchcock deferred the project and instead cast Stewart in The Man Who Knew Too Much (1956).
 Hitchcock travelled to Livingstone near Victoria Falls and was a guest of Harry Sossen, one of the prominent inhabitants of this pioneer town.
 Hitchcock and Sossen were photographed together at the newly opened Livingstone Airport and the event was recorded in the local papers.
 Sossen was also in communication with Laurens van der Post who gave him a signed copy of the book Flamingo Feather during a visit to the Falls (staying at the Victoria Falls Hotel).
 Sossen's daughter Marion is in possession of the book today and a number of letters between her father and van der Post.